 You may have heard these terms before, but what do they actually mean?
 And how can we apply them to our Jewish spaces?

 One core component of effective diversity, inclusion, and equity work is developing a shared understanding through which we can successfully work together, particularly through fostering shared language and conceptual framework.
-In that spirit, here are three definitions (largely pulled from one of the Union for Reform Judaism’s Educational Resource Modules and other audacious hospitality resources):
+In that spirit, here are three definitions:

 Diversity includes all the ways in which people differ, and it encompasses all the different characteristics that make one individual or group different from another.
 Pro-diversity policies and attitudes recognize everyone and every group as valuable and valid.
 The word diversity addresses, but is not limited to, race, ethnicity, gender, gender identity, age, national origin, religion, ability/disability, sexual orientation, socioeconomic status, education, marital status, language, and physical appearance.
 (Paraphrased from Mildred Griggs, 1995, University of Illinois at Urbana-Champaign)